Which Hill’s Science Diet Adult Perfect Weight

-The fourth ingredient includes pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
-Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.
+The fourth item is pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
+Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to canines.

 The fifth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

 Although corn gluten meal contains 60% protein, this ingredient would be expected to have a lower biological value than meat and can notably boost the total protein reported on the label — a factor that can’t be ignored when judging the actual meat content of this product.

 The sixth ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

 The seventh item is tomato pomace.
 This ingredient is a controversial one, a by-product remaining after processing tomatoes into juice, soup and ketchup.